Equality and Diversity in Employment

 Employers promote their individual diversity messages on their websites, at campus and external events and within national and regional initiatives.
 In addition, the Durham Students’ Union holds equality and diversity events each year.
 They also have a Community Officer dedicated to promoting health and well-being and equality and diversity across the student body.

-- Equality and Diversity Help Sheet (last modified: 28 September 2017)
+- Equality and Diversity in Employment Help Sheet (last modified: 24 May 2018)